DelfiLT/Fishtank-Simulator/README.md

 > - Fish Quantity: the initial fish quantity.
 > - Fish Start Age: the initial age of the fishes, it also afects the newly born
 > - Time Scale: the time of the simulation, it affects the HP decrease time, Age increase time and Dirt increase time.
-> - Manual Cleaning: the dirt mechanic activated or not, if not, it isn't neccesary to clean the fishtank.
+> - Manual Cleaning: if this is toggled off activated, it isn't neccesary to clean the fishtank.

 ## Stats

 > - Initial Fishes
 > - Born fishes
-> - Death Fishes
+> - Dead Fishes
 > - Oldest Age
 > - Youngest Age
 > - Current Fishes